Antony101-tom/MEDITRAC-website-project/README.md

 ```
 meditrac-react/
-├── index.html                  # Vite entry point (single page for the whole app)
+├── index.html
 ├── public/
-│   └── logos/                  # Put your logo/icon assets here (not included in this port)
+│   └── logos/
 ├── src/
-│   ├── main.jsx                 # App bootstrap + BrowserRouter
+│   ├── main.jsx
-│   ├── App.jsx                  # Route definitions
+│   ├── App.jsx
-│   ├── index.css                # Imports the global stylesheet
+│   ├── index.css
 │   ├── pages/
-│   │   ├── HomePage.jsx             # was index.html
+│   │   ├── HomePage.jsx
-│   │   ├── RegisterPage.jsx         # was register.html
+│   │   ├── RegisterPage.jsx
-│   │   ├── UserDashboardPage.jsx    # was user-dashboard.html
+│   │   ├── UserDashboardPage.jsx
-│   │   └── PharmacyDashboardPage.jsx # was pharmacy-dashboard.html
+│   │   └── PharmacyDashboardPage.jsx
 │   ├── components/
 │   │   ├── Navbar.jsx
-│   │   ├── PharmacyLocationPicker.jsx  # Leaflet pin-picker used at pharmacy sign-up
+│   │   ├── PharmacyLocationPicker.jsx
-│   │   ├── ResultsMap.jsx              # Leaflet results map on the patient dashboard
+│   │   ├── ResultsMap.jsx
 │   │   └── AddMedicationModal.jsx
 │   ├── utils/
-│   │   ├── accounts.js          # accounts/session localStorage helpers
+│   │   ├── accounts.js
-│   │   ├── medications.js       # medications/tracked-ids localStorage helpers
+│   │   ├── medications.js
-│   │   ├── geo.js                # haversine distance + escapeHtml (for Leaflet popups)
+│   │   ├── geo.js
-│   │   └── useGeolocation.js    # browser geolocation hook
+│   │   └── useGeolocation.js
-│   └── styles/                  # the original CSS files, ported as-is (plus the rules
+│   └── styles/
-│                                   that used to live in inline <style> blocks)
 ```

+## Notes

-- Same as the static version: data lives in `localStorage`, so it's per-browser.
-A pharmacy's inventory won't show up for a patient in a different browser/device — see the static README's Roadmap for when a real backend gets reintroduced.
+- Data is per-browser (stored in `localStorage`), so a pharmacy's inventory won't show up for a patient on a different browser or device.
-- Only pharmacies registered through this app have map coordinates (`latitude`/`longitude` on their account).
-Any pre-existing test accounts created before the map feature won't have a pin or a distance — they'll just show "Distance unknown" and sort after the pharmacies that do.
+- Only pharmacies registered through this app have map coordinates.
+Older test accounts without a pin will show "Distance unknown" and sort after pharmacies that do have one.